Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

 In particular, for a binary alphabet ($|\mathcal{A}| = 2$), the choice of $\alpha = 1/2$ corresponds to using the Krichevsky-Trofimov estimator \citep{krichevsky1981performance}, utilized in works such as \cite{CTW} and \citet{kontoyiannis2022bayesiancontexttreesmodelling}.

 \begin{lemma} For a VLMC sample $\mathbf{z}$ compatible with the context tree $(\tau, \mathbf{p})$, and $\pi(\mathbf{p} \mid \tau)$ as in \eqref{prior_eq2}, we have the following:

 \end{lemma}

-Therefore, the unique remaining obstacle to performing an effective Bayesian analysis (or posterior exploration) is the computation of the evidence.
-Indeed, since the expression in \eqref{evid} involves a summation over all trees in $\mathcal{T}_L$, and $\mathcal{T}_L$ contains doubly exponentially many trees in the maximal depth $L$, this computation may appear intractable.
+Therefore, the unique remaining obstacle to performing an effective Bayesian analysis is the computation of the evidence.
+Indeed, since the expression \eqref{evid} involves a summation over all trees in $\mathcal{T}_L$, and $\mathcal{T}_L$ contains doubly exponentially many trees in the maximal depth $L$, this computation may appear intractable.

-Several works have proposed strategies to address this issue.
-Notably, we can cite the contributions of \cite{kontoyiannis2022bayesiancontexttreesmodelling} and \cite{VictorNancy}.
-The former introduces a class of prior distributions for $\tau$ for which the evidence can be calculated using a CTW-type algorithm.
-This class, however, is quite restrictive, as it only contains distributions generated by a branching process with a fixed branching probability for all nodes.
-The latter, on the other hand, allows for $\tau$ any distribution on tree space $\mathcal{T}_L$ but does not compute the evidence directly.
-As a result, it can only obtain samples from the posterior distribution via a Metropolis-Hastings algorithm.
+Some works have proposed strategies to address this issue.
+In particular, we can cite the contributions of \cite{kontoyiannis2022bayesiancontexttreesmodelling} and \cite{VictorNancy}.
+The former consider a class of prior distributions for $\tau$ for which the evidence can be exactly calculated using a recursive algorithm.
+This class, however, is quite restrictive, as it only contains distributions corresponding to those generated by a branching process with a fixed branching probability for all nodes.
+The latter, on the other hand, allow for $\tau$ any distribution on tree space $\mathcal{T}_L$ but do not compute the evidence directly.
+As a result, they can only obtain samples from the posterior distribution via a Metropolis-Hastings algorithm.

-Our methodology for solving this problem is similar to that of \cite{kontoyiannis2022bayesiancontexttreesmodelling}, but we extend it to a larger class of prior distributions.
-More precisely, we allow any prior on $\tau$ that is proportional to a function on $\mathcal{T}_L$ that can be decomposed as a product of non-negative functions on contexts, that is,
+Our methodology for solving this problem is similar to that of \cite{kontoyiannis2022bayesiancontexttreesmodelling}, but we extend it to a broader class of prior distributions.
+More precisely, we allow any prior on $\tau$ that is proportional to a function on $\mathcal{T}_L$ that can be decomposed as a product of a non-negative function evaluated at the contexts, that is,

-For this class of distributions, we show that the evidence can be computed via a recursive algorithm.
-In addition to obtaining exact posterior distributions, this also enables an extension of the method to obtain posterior mode trees, referred to by \cite{kontoyiannis2022bayesiancontexttreesmodelling} as BCT.
+For these prior distributions, we show that the evidence can be computed via a recursive algorithm, and also that they allow an extension of the method for identifying posterior mode trees, referred to by \cite{kontoyiannis2022bayesiancontexttreesmodelling} as BCT.
+Distributions of this form can be viewed as an alternative representation of distributions generated from branching processes with potentially different branching probabilities for each node \citep{4458049, Nakahara_2022}.

-In the following subsections, we study the class of functions $F$ satisfying the property \eqref{eq-int} and present the results of the Bayesian approach by specifying the corresponding prior distribution $\pi_F$ on $\tau$.
+An advantage of our representation \eqref{eq-int} lies in the fact that it is useful for describing context tree properties, as it provides a simple and practical form to induce weights for specific trees.
+In fact, up to a normalizing constant which is fixed along the trees, the probability of a tree depends only on the value of $f$ on its contexts.
+In the following subsections, we will study the class of functions $F$ satisfying the property aforementioned and present the results of the Bayesian framework by specifying the corresponding prior distribution $\pi_F$ on $\tau$.